 - Evaluate stock movements

-- Control discounts
+- Control offers

 The types of leakages that usually exist in your pathology lab are –

-- Financial leakages: Due to mismatching numbers
+- Financial leakage : Due to mismatching numbers

-- Operational leakages that affect turnaround time
+- Operational leakage that affect TAT

 - Sample Management errors that affect costs